Benny Andersson: Personal life

 Andersson was engaged to Christina Grönvall.
-In 1963, they had a son, Peter, and in 1965, a daughter, Heléne.
-Both children were given their mother's surname.
+They have two children.
 The couple split in 1966 and Christina kept custody of the children as Andersson was then at the peak of his Hep Stars' success.
-In the 1990s, Peter formed One More Time, a group that enjoyed European success with the ABBA-like "Highland" and, later, as Sweden's entry to the Eurovision Song Contest 1996.
+In the 1990s, their son Peter Grönvall formed One More Time, a group that enjoyed European success with the ABBA-like "Highland" and, later, as Sweden's entry to the Eurovision Song Contest 1996.

 Andersson was in a relationship with Anni-Frid Lyngstad of ABBA for about 11 years, from 1969 till 1980.
 They married on 6 October 1978, but separated on 26 November 1980 and divorced in 1981.

-He married Swedish TV presenter Mona Nörklit in 1981 and had a son, Ludvig (born January 1982), who has since followed in his father's footsteps in forming his own band.
+He married Swedish TV presenter Mona Nörklit in 1981 and had a son, Ludvig.
 Ludvig is also one of the producers of the concert residency ABBA Voyage.
+Ludvig and his father are co-owners of the studio IKSMIXNINGSVERKET, or RMV Studios, also called the National Institutional Department of Mixing.
+Located in a 150-year-old naval warehouse on the island of Skeppsholmen in Stockholm, the studio opened in 2011.

 Andersson was an alcoholic through much of his adult life.
 He has remained a teetotaler since 2001.
 Andersson did not disclose the extent of his substance abuse problems until a 2011 interview, at which point he had maintained nearly a decade of sobriety.